premchander-revature/interviewquestions/.NET FULL STACK/Scripting fundamentals.md

 <blockquote>

-- `Head` command is used for display started 10 lines.
+- `Head` command is used to display started 10 lines.
-- `Tail` command is used for display started 10 lines.
+- `Tail` command is used to display started 10 lines.

 </blockquote>